brombal/stylix-docs/markdown/basics.md

 />
 ```

-Again, these are not directly features of Stylix, but just a result of the way it integrates with React.
+Notice how these features don't come from Stylix, but are rather just a result of the way it integrates with React.

 ## Dynamic styles